christopher-roelofs/lpp-sdl/DEVELOPMENT_GUIDE.md

 ## Project Goals

-The primary goal of lpp-sdl is to **port Lua Player Plus to SDL** while maintaining **backwards compatibility** with existing Vita and 3DS homebrew applications.
-This allows desktop users to run PlayStation Vita and Nintendo 3DS lua player plus games without modification.
+The primary goal of lpp-sdl is to **port Lua Player Plus to SDL** while maintaining **backwards compatibility** with existing Vita, 3DS, and PSP homebrew applications.
+This allows desktop users to run PlayStation Vita, Nintendo 3DS, and PlayStation Portable lua player plus games without modification.

 ## Core Principles